- Who is eligible to apply for a UN Trust Fund grant?

 - How do I know when I have completely filled out my application?

-Once a section has been completed, a check mark will appear next to it (under the “Application Sections” on the right side of the application form).
+Once a section has been completed, a check mark will appear next to it (under the “Application Sections” on the left side of the application form).
 Check marks must appear for Sections I. through V. for the application to be considered complete.

 - What do the green checkmarks next to the application sections mean?